 - Rubicon has deployed its "smart city" technology in more than 20 cities across six states.
 Examples include headquarter city Atlanta and multiple Georgia municipalities; Santa Fe, New Mexico; and Tyler, Texas.

 Montgomery is the latest addition to the list of cities and private fleets that are utilizing Rubicon's smart city applications, and the program will only continue to grow.
-Michael Allegretti, senior vice president of policy and strategic initiatives at Rubicon, told Waste Dive in April the company would even like to make the smart city tech an additional service that companies can offer in a request for proposals (RFP) process.
+Chief Strategy Officer Michael Allegretti told Waste Dive in April the company would even like to make the smart city tech an additional service that companies can offer in a request for proposals (RFP) process.

 "I want our independent haulers to be able to compete against the biggest players in the industry for residential franchise agreements," he said when explaining the value of collection data that can offer insights into a city's waste stream.